FudaWiki/fudawiki-files/mekurifuda.md

 According to Jan Cock Blomhoff's description in a catalog of his collection of Japanese relics obtained in 1824, those who were caught gambling by the police were beaten with an iron rod 50 times for the first offense, or beaten with an iron rod 100 times and then imprisoned for the second offense, or executed for the third offense.

 ## Bans on Producing and Selling Karuta
+With the bans on gambling with karuta imposed, it can be assumed that the production and sale of karuta was also strictly controlled as well.
+There were many documents describing the prohibition of sale of Karuta.

+In 1728 and 1731, there was a law in the Tottori Domain (now Tottori City, Tottori Prefecture) that prohibited the sale and purchase of karuta and dice.

+In 1739, an notice was issued in Osaka, ordering all sellers of *kingo karuta* to stop their business, and those selling openly with a signboard should remove the signboard immediately.

+In 1755, gambling karuta was also prohibited in the Kumamoto Domain (now Kumamoto City, Kumamoto Prefecture).

+Because of such crackdowns, many karuta shops around Japan, mostly in Kyoto, were not allowed to sell karuta openly in their stores and disappeared.
+However, the industry continued undercover.

+It is worthy of note that the prohibitions on karuta cover only those that were designed for playing gambling games.
+Because of this, Uta-garuta, such as [Hyakunin Isshu](/en/uta-garuta/ogura-hyakunin-isshu), as well as other E-awase type karuta, were allowed to be sold openly.

 ## Soured Relations with Christianity in Japan
 After Totoyomi Hideyoshi reunified Japan and became its ruler in 1586, he started to become suspicious of the growth of Christianity in Japan.
 By 1587, after his invasion of Kyushu, he was alarmed by reports of what the Jesuits were doing: they had claimed and garrisoned the city of Nagasaki, forcing commoners to convert to Christianity, taking and selling non-Christian Japanese from the port as slaves, and allowing the slaughter of horses and oxen for food, an offensive deed to Buddhism.